My Big Brother

 Admittedly, I was embarrassed, but my teammates LOVED it.
 Two of them called after Chris passed to reminisce about Chris at the LSU regional.

-We swept LSU that weekend in two games, and I’m told Tiger fans were throwing things at Chris late in the final game.
+We swept LSU that weekend in two games, and Tiger fans were throwing things at Chris late in the final game.
 They’d clearly had enough of Chris Reichenbach and that Rice Owl beatdown.

-But the point of this story is made my second time up to bat in Game 1.
+But the point of this story is made by my second time up to bat in Game 1.

 The pitcher left a 1-0 fastball up in the zone.
 I swung and connected for a two-run home run to left field.
 And as I started towards first base, I heard a familiar voice over the quieted crowd.
-My big brother is standing up, screaming at the top of his lungs over and over again, “THAT’S MY BROTHER!”
-“THAT’S MY BROTHER!”

 As I rounded second base, he’s still going.
 “THAT’S MY BROTHER!”
-“THAT’S MY BROTHER!”

 I then rounded third and headed for home.
 “THAT’S MY BROTHER!”
-“THAT’S MY BROTHER!”

-He was so proud of me in that moment.
 He was so proud to be my brother in all moments.

 His love had no shame.
 No embarrassment.

 Through the most challenging moments with Chris (and Chris could be extremely challenging), I never once questioned his love for me.
-He would give his life for our family.
-There is not one ounce of embellishment in that statement.

 ~

-But perhaps by divine intervention, I picked up the 6th and I responded with calm, with equanimity, with grace, with kindness.
+But perhaps by divine intervention, I picked up the 6th, and I responded with calm, with equanimity, with grace, with kindness.
 I encouraged him to calm down and seek help.
+I followed up with a text filled with similar compassion.

-But I aspire to be the person I was early on the morning of November 5th.
+I aspire to be the person I was early on the morning of November 5th.

-In these times especially, I hope we will all strive to be more understanding.
+In these times, especially, I hope we will all strive to be more understanding.

 More compassionate.